 1989: Eurythmics released We Too Are One, the duo’s seventh studio album and last until Peace in 1999.

-1990: UB40 released their cover of “The Way You Do The Things You Do,” originally recorded by The Temptations in 1964, from their ninth studio album, Labour of Love II.
+1990: UB40 released their cover of “The Way You Do The Things You Do,” a song originally recorded by The Temptations in 1964, from their ninth studio album, Labour of Love II.

 1991: Stephen Stills released the studio album Stills Alone, which features Stills on acoustic and electric guitar with minimal or no accompaniment.